Current Team Members

 My passion for the reef and being on and in the water goes back as far as I can remember, I have always had a connection to the Great Barrier Reef because of my cultural heritage.
 My passion for the reef and the marine life it holds will never go away as it is a part of me and makes me who I am. when I was younger, I had numerous teachers and the main message they all taught me was "Look after the place (land and sea) and in return it'll look after you and those who'll be here after you (the next generation)".

-Prior to working for GBR Biology, I worked as a secondary school science teacher and then moved into leading and developing education programs at the Port of Melbourne.
-As a passionate educator, with over fifteen years of experience designing and delivering curriculum-based learning programs, I have no doubt that myself and our incredible team of Marine Biologists and Cultural Guides will be able to deliver a program to suit your needs.
+Prior to working for GBR biology, I worked as a secondary school science teacher and then moved into leading and developing education programs for external education providers.
+As a passionate educator, with over fifteen years of experience designing and delivering curriculum-based learning programs, I have no doubt that myself and our incredible team of Marine Biologists and Cultural Guides will be able to deliver a program to suit your needs and inspire your students.

 Hi I’m Brittany, a marine biologist from the Sunshine Coast.
 Since graduating with a Bachelor of Science from James Cook University in 2021, it only felt natural to pursue a pathway on the reef that blurs the lines between work and play.
 I love educating and connecting visitors to the Great Barrier Reef through stories, fun facts and experiences.
 I believe it is this connection to the reef that motivates individuals to go home and create small changes in their lifestyle that can aid in the protection of the reef.
 Now is an exciting time to welcome interstate travellers and teach them about this World Heritage Site that we are so fortunate to have right on our doorstep.